JustasB/BlenderNEURON/docs/source/getting-started.rst

 Visualizing Cell Model Voltage
 ******************************
 1. Have your model with activity loaded in NEURON
-2. Select Cell Group to animate under 'Cell Groups'
+2. Select Cell Group to animate
 3. Expand 'Cell Group Options'
 4. Check off 'Record Activity'
  - Activity will be recorded next time the cells are imported